-3-D (Deflect, Defer, Divert) is a new collaborative program based on a Prop 47 grant to provide alternatives to incarceration for many at risk citizens in Alameda County.
-This program provides law enforcement officers with new and better options when they encounter individuals who are experiencing behavioral health or SUD issues and who have either committed a minor crime or require intervention.
-Individuals have the opportunity to go to a local Navigation Center where they are evaluated, first by medical/ behavioral health clinicians with a peer support navigator present to help.
+3-D (Deflect, Defer, Divert) / C.A.R.E.S.
+Navigation Center is a new collaborative program providing alternatives to incarceration for many at-risk individuals in Alameda County.
+The program is a respite site for individuals engaging in low level crime who are suffering a mental health or substance use disorder.
+Law enforcement can transport individual to the C.A.R.E.S.
+Navigation Center instead of jail; community groups and other providers can refer individuals as well.
+At the C.A.R.E.S.
+Navigation Center there is a team that includes a Mental Health Clinician and Peer Support Specialists.
+The individual is evaluated, first by medical/ behavioral health clinicians with a peer support navigator present to help.
 Then a team meets to discuss and decide the appropriate outcome.
 The team includes the peer support navigator and clinician who are joined by the officer and a DA representative.
 The possible 3-D outcomes are: 1) "Deflect" the individual out of the justice system with only a treatment referral 2) "Defer" charges with a treatment referral and monitoring of progress, and 3) "Divert" the individual is charged but receives a collaborative treatment court referral.
-(To start in January 2021)
+More than 100 individuals have been treated through the C.A.R.E.S Navigation Center.